22 November 2022 • 11 min read

 Stochastic, Williams %R, On-balance volume (OBV) and Relative Strength Index (RSI) are among the most popular leading indicators, with Moving Averages (MA), Moving Average Convergence Divergence (MACD), and Bollinger Bands (BB) among the most commonly used lagging indicators.
 A word of caution: relying exclusively on either leading or lagging indicators will likely have negative consequences.
 The aim here is to strike the right balance between the two.

-Let’s take a closer look at three leading and two lagging indicators.
+Let’s take a closer look at the top three leading and two lagging indicators.

 In order to identify whether a market is overbought or oversold, traders can use the relative strength index (RSI), which is a momentum indicator that falls under the oscillator category.
 When the RSI gives a signal, it is thought that the market will reverse, thereby providing a leading sign that a trader should enter or exit a position.
 In other words, the RSI is used primarily to help traders identify momentum, overbought and oversold market conditions, as well as divergence and hidden divergence signals in markets.